1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Medical History and Physical Exam

-He reviews your symptoms, growth history (in infants), feeding patterns, and performs a focused abdominal exam to detect signs of obstruction or reflux.
+He examines your symptoms, history of growth (in infants), feeding habits, and he conducts a targeted abdominal physical examination to find out the evidence of obstruction and reflux.

 Blood Tests

-We check for nutritional deficiencies and rule out other gastrointestinal or metabolic causes of vomiting and poor weight gain.
+We will screen deficiencies of the nutritional status and exclude other gastrointestinal or metabolic causes of vomiting and poor weight gain.

 Imaging Studies